Fortiz2305/serverless-workshop/2-serverless-backend-save-users/README.md

 As we did in the first section, we need to create a `serverless.yml` file.
 In this file, we will place all the configuration that Serverless needs to deploy our application.

 We are going to create a function triggered via an API which will save users in a database in this section, and we are going to use DynamoDB as database.
 So, in the serverless file we are going to say AWS to create an [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in order to put items in the database.
 We will also add the `DYNAMODB_TABLE` variable to the environment.
-See the `provider` part of the file below:
+See the `provider` part of the yml below (this is a part of the `serverless.yml` file):

 ```yaml
 service: serverless-create-users-api